kaigelcer/Java-Agenda/README.md

 There is a bidirectional association between StickyNote and StickyNoteUI.
 It is necessary because changes in parts of the UI affect the StickyNote object, and changes to the StickyNote object affect the appearance of the UI.

+Phase 4: Task 3

+- Implemented setConstraints method in StickyNoteUI class that sets all constraints for a JElement before adding it to the JPanel.